PhilippeDoucette/FCND-Controls-CPP/README.md

   ```
  - Tuned `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot

-Successful, as the quad leveled itself, though it’ll still be flying away slowly since we’re not controlling velocity/position!
-The vehicle angle (Roll) gets controlled to 0.
+Successful, as the quad leveled itself, and the vehicle angle (Roll) gets controlled to 0.

 <p align="center">
 <img src="animations/scenario2.jpg" width="500"/>